Ivan Selin: Early career

 In 1970, Selin and several DOD colleagues co-founded American Management Systems, a technology and management consulting firm.
-Selin served as chief executive officer from the company's founding to the late 1980s.
+Selin was chief executive officer from the company's founding to the late 1980s.

-Selin served as chairman of the Military Economic Advisory Panel to the Director of Central Intelligence (1978–1989); member (1979–1989) and chairman (1988–1989) of the board of governors of the United Nations Association-USA; member of the advisory board on the USSR and Eastern Europe at the National Academy of Sciences (1986–88); and member of the Council on Foreign Relations (1979–present).
+Selin was chairman of the Military Economic Advisory Panel to the Director of Central Intelligence (1978–1989); member (1979–1989) and chairman (1988–1989) of the board of governors of the United Nations Association-USA; member of the advisory board on the USSR and Eastern Europe at the National Academy of Sciences (1986–88); and member of the Council on Foreign Relations (1979–present).

 Later public service

 Selin was Under Secretary of State for Management from May 23, 1989, to June 30, 1991.
 He received the Secretary of State's Distinguished Service Award in 1991.

-On July 1, 1991, Selin became chairman of the Nuclear Regulatory Commission, serving in that capacity until he resigned on June 30, 1995.
-Selin was sworn in by outgoing NRC chairman Kenneth Monroe Carr and also had a ceremonial swearing-in ceremony at which Vice President Dan Quayle presided and Supreme Court Justice Sandra Day O'Connor administered the oath.
+Selin was chairman of the Nuclear Regulatory Commission, from July 1991 until he resigned in June 1995.
 Selin was founding chairman of the board of the Smithsonian Institution's National Museum of American History.

-For his government service, he received the Pentagon's Distinguished Civilian Service medal in 1970.
+He received the Pentagon's Distinguished Civilian Service medal in 1970.